 Yes, some BC SPCA shelters may be able to provide temporary care for your pets under certain emergency circumstances.
-Contact your local shelter to discuss options including how they can help.
+Please contact your local BC SPCA Branch to discuss your situation.

 Please note that our ability to help you may be affected by the current number of animals in our care and the resources available at the shelter.

 Yes, some BC SPCA shelters may be able to provide temporary care for your pets under certain emergency circumstances.
 Contact your local shelter to discuss options, including how they can help.
 Please note that our ability to help you may be affected by the current number of animals in our care and the resources available at the shelter.